 On the third day, he dissected Maria’s intellectual beauty.
 He wondered about her mind.
 She was very well-read and knowledgeable.
 She was very smart, and there was something about the way she talked and expressed her thoughts that really moved him.

-But at the end of his three-day clandestine study of Maria, he could not make her out at all, because, he concluded, she was not her body and she was not her mind.
+But at the end of his three-day clandestine study of the second Maria, he could not make her out at all, because, he concluded, she was not her body and she was not her mind.
 Her beauty emanated elsewhere, and he couldn’t figure it out.